shiye21/shiye21.github.io/_pages/about.md

 # 🔊 Position Openings
 - **Postgraduate Students:** Dr. Ye Shi recruits 2~3 postgraduate students for each academic year.
 The candidate is expected to be self-motivated in doing research on one of the following areas: Artificial Intelligence, Machine learning, 3D Vision, Smart Energy, etc. Solid mathematical background and sufficient programming skills are required.
 If you are interested in this opening, please email me your CV;
 - **Undergraduates/Visting Students:** We warmly encourage students (from ShanghaiTech or other Universities) studying at Computer Science and Technology, Information and Communication Engineering, and other related disciplines to join our group;
 - **Research Assistant:** Dr. Ye Shi is seeking a research assistant to work closely with the principal investigator, postdoc, and students in the laboratory.
-A master's degree in mathematics, computer science, machine learning, electrical engineering, control, big data or related areas is required.
+A Bachorlar or master's degree in mathematics, computer science, machine learning, electrical engineering, control, or related areas is required.

 # 🔥 News
 <!-- - *2023.04*: &nbsp;🎉🎉 "FedTP: Federated Learning by Transformer Personalization" has been accepted by IEEE Transactions on Neural Networks and Learning Systems, 2023.
 (Impact factor 14.225) Congratulation to Hongxia Li and Zhongyi Cai! -->